arXiv/zzzArchived_arxiv-fulltext/docs/source/architecture.rst

 The worker process monitors the Redis queue, and does the work of retrieving PDFs, performing extractions, and storing the results.

-A lightweight relational database is used to track the extraction state of submissions and announced e-prints.
-This helps to prevent duplicate extraction tasks, and provides a high-level view of what extractions are available or in progress.
-This is also leveraged to perform bulk re-extraction when necessary.

 Extractions are stored in a private S3 bucket, and organized by submission or e-print ID and extractor version.
+When an extraction task is created, a placeholder file with the task ID is stored where the content will eventually be.
+This helps to prevent duplicate extraction tasks.

 .. _figure-containers: